scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 <!-- would potentially be nice to see a searchbox for table -->
 :::{figure} ipw_ipv.png
 :label: fig:ipw_ipv
-A comparison of a few IPyWidget components on the upper left and their corresponding IPyVuetify components on the upper right.
-The table on the bottom is a DataTable component, which does not have a default IPyWidgets equivalent.
+A visual comparison of a few IPyWidget components on the upper left and their corresponding IPyVuetify components on the upper right.
+The table on the bottom is a DataTable component, an example of a widget which does not have a default IPyWidgets equivalent.
 :::

 Finally, the Python API for every IPyVuetify component includes the ability to set CSS